 Freie Universität Berlin

 Freie Universität won overall distinction in the Excellence Initiative in 2007 and 2012 for its institutional strategy, “Veritas – Justitia – Libertas.
-International Network University,” which made it the first university in Berlin to earn the status of a university of excellence.
-Freie Universität cooperates with about 180 international academic institutions.
+International Network University,” which made it the first university in Berlin to earn the status of a University of Excellence.
 The university has seven liaison offices worldwide.
-In the follow-up competition, the German Excellence Strategy, Freie Universität is the host university of the Contestations of the Liberal Script (SCRIPTS) cluster of excellence and the Temporal Communities – Doing Literature in a Global Perspective cluster of excellence in addition to the cohost university, in cooperation with Humboldt-Universität zu Berlin, it is one of the host institutions of the Topoi cluster of excellence, and it is involved in the NeuroCure and UniCat excellence clusters and in seven graduate schools.
+In the follow-up competition, the German Excellence Strategy, Freie Universität is the host university of the Contestations of the Liberal Script (SCRIPTS) cluster of excellence and the Temporal Communities – Doing Literature in a Global Perspective cluster of excellence in addition to the cohost university, in cooperation with Humboldt-Universität and Technische Universität Berlin, of the MATH+ cluster of excellence.
+Freie Universität is also involved in the NeuroCure and Matters of Activity: Image Space Material excellence clusters.

 - Website of Freie Universität Berlin